Inka Trail 5 days

 The Stones Are Still Speaking.
 Most People Walk Past Them.

-The classic Inka Trail is one of the most walked paths on earth.
+The classic Inca Trail is one of the most walked paths on earth.
 It is also one of the least understood.
 Millions of boots have crossed Warmiwañusca — the Pass of the Dead Woman — without knowing what the name means or why the Inka chose that particular saddle in the Andes to build the highest point of their imperial highway.
 Millions of eyes have landed on Wiñayhuayna without grasping that its terraces were not agricultural but ceremonial — a choreographed approach to the sacred that began days before Machu Picchu itself came into view.

 This five-day expedition is designed for the traveler who wants to walk the same path and arrive somewhere completely different.